JettM9104/GTFS-Parser/README.md

 **Step 2**: (On Mac) Install `protoc@21` with `brew install protoc@21`.
 If you have the latest version, first uninstall it with `brew uninstall protoc`.
 If you don't even have homebrew install it with `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`.

 (On Windows) Go to the downloads page of `Protocol Buffers` at [`https://github.com/protocolbuffers/protobuf/releases`](https://github.com/protocolbuffers/protobuf/releases), scroll down to `Protocol Buffers v31.1` and at the bottom of the click `assets` and download the one matching your operating system.
-Download it at `C:/probuf-21.1/`.
+Download it into the path `C:/probuf-21.1/` (create a folder if needed).

 If you are on Windows, open the Start menu, Search `“Environment Variables”`, click on `Edit system environment variables`, then click on  `Environment Variables` at the bottom right.
 Click `PATH` on the top section, then `Edit...`, then `New...`.
 Paste in `C:\protobuf-21.1\bin`.